 10 Guidelines for Teacher Language

 This one is going to be counter to other things you have been told.
-When students are not doing what is expected, don’t go ahead and praise the one student that is.
+When students are not doing what is expected, don't praise the one student that is.

 Not this: I see that Gene is sitting and ready for the lesson to begin.

 Instead, speak directly by saying what you want all students to do.
-If it is the beginning of the lesson, use a consistent cue to students.
+If it is the beginning of the lesson, use a consistent cue for students.

-Indirect language doesn’t make expectations clear.
+Indirect language makes expectations unclear.
 It can feel manipulative or embarrassing.
-There are some exceptions to this when trying to avoid giving attention to students who are seeking it, but there are better and more effective ways to deal with attention seeking behavior.
+There are some exceptions to this when trying to avoid giving attention to students seeking it, but there are better and more effective ways to deal with attention-seeking behavior.

 Sweat the Small Stuff

-Knowing what is and isn’t okay in your classroom is essential.
-Let’s say that you want the noise level in your classroom at a whisper during independent work.
-The issues come when you don’t follow through with that consistently.
+Knowing what is and isn't okay in your classroom is essential.
+Let's say you want your classroom's noise level at a whisper during independent work.
+The issues come when you don't consistently follow through.

-Students don’t internalize that that is necessary.
+Students need to internalize that that is necessary.
 Without fail, this will lead to you letting the noise level get too high and frustrated language because students are not following the (poorly implemented) rule.